It is the purpose of this procedure to describe for students the objectives and process for participating in Cooperative Education credit.

 - Register for class.

 Course credit may be earned for work experience if a job is related to either the student's major or occupational goal.
 The student enrolled in co-op receives credit and a grade with credit assigned on the basis of one credit for 36 hours of work experience.
 To earn co-op credit a student must be currently enrolled at Lane.
 Co-op learning sites are facilitated by co-op coordinators in cooperation with students.
 Certain programs require co-op credits to earn certificates or degrees.
-Unless prior approval is received from the Cooperative Education division chair, students must enroll for a minimum of three credits.
+Unless prior approval is received from the Cooperative Education department chair, students must enroll for a minimum of three credits.
 Cooperative education credits may not be audited nor can co-op credit be given for prior learning.

 Managers/College Division/Department use of Co-op interns: College Divisions, administration and faculty often use Co-op interns and provide vital work based learning experiences for students.
 Please contact Cooperative Education at 463-5203 and you will be directed to the appropriate Co-op Coordinator for assistance.